craftpulse/craft-timeloop/README.md

 ### The Timeloop Model

-#### Getting the entered dates (returned as DateTime objects)
+#### Fetching dates (returned as DateTime objects)

-Getting the start date for the loop (this includes the time set in `loopStartTime`):
+Get the start date from the loop (this includes the time set in `loopStartTime`):

 ```
     {{ entry.timeloop.loopStartDate | date('Y-m-d\\TH:i:sP') }}
 ```

-Getting the end date for the loop (this includes the time set in `loopEndHour`):
+Get the end date from the loop (this includes the time set in `loopEndHour`):

 ```
     {{ entry.timeloop.loopEndDate | date('Y-m-d\\TH:i:sP') }}
 ```

-Getting the start time for the loop:
+Get the start time from the loop:

 ```
     {{ entry.timeloop.loopStartTime | date('H:i:s') }}
 ```

-Getting the end time for the loop:
+Get the end time from the loop:

 ```
     {{ entry.timeloop.loopEndTime | date('H:i:s') }}
 ```

-Getting an array of dates between the selected start and end dates (Array with DateTime Objects):
+Get an 'array' of dates between the chosen start and end date (DateTime objects):

 ```
     {% for date in entry.timeloop.dates %}